-Debt relief is a hotly contested issue!
 Those in favor of widespread loan forgiveness claim that student debt delays and prevents borrowers from starting their lives — whether that means buying a house or having children — and also weighs more heavily on Black and Hispanic families, NerdWallet reports.
 Proponents also typically emphasize that "not all borrowers have degrees that boost earnings."

 Has the administration done anything else in the way of debt relief?

 As another piece of its broader relief plan, the Education Department also recently introduced what it has described as a "student loan safety net" intended to keep borrowers from drowning in debt.
 The new proposal would revise the income-driven repayment plan known as REPAYE — under which borrowers' monthly payments are fixed to their income and household size, and loans are forgiven after a set number of years — in at least three big ways: (1) it would adjust down from 10 percent to 5 percent the amount of discretionary income borrowers must pay on their balance each month; (2) borrowers with original loans under $12,000 would be required to make monthly payments for just 10 years before cancellation, instead of the usual 20; and (3) unpaid interest would not accrue so long as borrowers meet their monthly payment.

 Update Jan.
 11, 2023: This article has been updated throughout.